Veronica teucrium | The Healing Blue Flower from Ancient Rome

 Watering

-Avoid overwatering.
-Water thoroughly when the surface of the soil dries out.
-During dry spells, water in the early morning or evening.
+Avoid excessive moisture.
+Water generously when the soil surface dries.
+During prolonged dry spells, water moderately in the morning or evening.

 Soil